 A folder 'First Aid & Medication has been set up on the Sharepoint drive of the UTC network.
-This folder will be read only for most staff and will contain:
+This folder will contain:

-- Advice and guidance for identifying the symptoms of common conditions and what to do in an emergency relating to: anaphylaxis, asthma, diabetes, seizures meningitis and other conditions; - Medical Conditions Support Register which will list all students who have a medical condition and details of the condition and medication required - Independent Healthcare Plans where it is important all staff are aware of specific students with medical needs, their condition, what constitutes an emergency and what should be done in an emergency.
+- Advice and guidance for identifying the symptoms of common conditions and what to do in an emergency relating to: anaphylaxis, asthma, diabetes, seizures meningitis and other conditions; - Medical Conditions Support Register which will list all students who have a medical condition and details of the condition and medication required - Drugs register which will list all students who have medication held in the medical cabinet in the medical room; - Independent Healthcare Plans where it is important all staff are aware of specific students with medical needs, their condition, what constitutes an emergency and what should be done in an emergency.
 Consent will be obtained from parents to do this.